Yashy7singh/Agrim_Intelligence_AI_Powered-_Development/README.md

 Preference is saved in localStorage

 ## 🧠 Cursor Usage Documentation
 🔹 3–5 Interesting Prompts Used

-App Skeleton Creation
+a) App Skeleton Creation
 “Create a basic Personal Expense Tracker web app structure using HTML, CSS, and JavaScript.
 Include a form, list, filter panel, and stats section.”

-Form Logic & Validation
+b)Form Logic & Validation
 “Implement a form to add expenses with amount, category, date, and description.
 Validate positive amounts and prevent future dates.”

-Filtering System
+c)Filtering System
 “Add category and date range filters to the expense list.
 Include a ‘Clear Filters’ button to reset results.”

-Statistics Dashboard
+d)Statistics Dashboard
 “Display total spending, total transactions, and spending by category dynamically using JavaScript.”

-Dark Mode Feature
+e)Dark Mode Feature
 “Add a dark/light mode toggle button that saves user preference in localStorage.”

-🔹 How Cursor Helped Solve Challenges
+## 🔹 How Cursor Helped Solve Challenges

 Faster Prototyping: Cursor’s AI autocompletion and prompt-based code generation saved time in creating boilerplate HTML/JS logic.